 An intuitive website builder makes it easy to create photo galleries and organize your images however you want.
 Create a new gallery, upload your photos, and include optional captions.

-Once you've got your photos up, all that's left to do is play around with the design and personalize it to fit your unique style and point of view.
-Once it looks perfect, you're ready to publish your online portfolio and start applying to college and university!
+Once you've got your photos and any other content up, all that's left to do is play around with the design and personalize it to fit your unique style and point of view.
+Once it looks perfect, you can publish your online portfolio and start applying to the colleges and universities on your list.

 There are many different types of design, but they all have one thing in common: if you want to be successful, you need an online portfolio where you can show your creative skills through images.
 Case studies are an important part of portfolios for many design disciplines, as they demonstrate your ability to address a brief and execute your concept.

 Make sure that you adjust your portfolio depending on the type of design college you are applying for.
 Here are a couple of examples of how to create a design portfolio for specific programs or niches.

 Carefully choose a website template that goes with the images you're including in your interior design portfolio.
 Even if you have limited professional experience with interior design, you can use your own home as a canvas to try out ideas and document them for your online portfolio.

 Since you're applying to a graphic design program, your graphic design portfolio website is the perfect opportunity to demonstrate your design ideas and skills.
 Select your fonts and colors and keep them consistent throughout your website.

 It can be difficult for some artists to narrow down which projects to include in illustration portfolio websites, but it's important that you feature no more than 20 works.
 That way, when someone is browsing your images they will be able to focus on all of the careful work and detail you've included rather than becoming overwhelmed by too much visual clutter.